-Council is committed to strategic and inclusive planning and as part of this has developed this Council direction for Council operations over the next four years.
+Council is committed to strategic and inclusive planning and as part of this has developed this Council and Wellbeing Plan (the Plan), which sets the strategic direction for Council operations over the next four years.
+Council has again incorporated its Municipal Public Health and Wellbeing Plan into the Council Plan.
+In doing this, Council reinforces its high-level commitment to promoting, improving and protecting public health and wellbeing in everything we do.

-The Plan was developed following extensive deliberative engagement, stakeholder consultation, Council officer engagement and analysis of relevant data, trends, research an Annual Action Plan will be developed, and State and Federal policy direction.
+The Plan was developed following extensive deliberative engagement, stakeholder consultation, Council officer engagement and analysis of relevant data, trends, research and State and Federal policy direction.